PixyFoulke/SpotMicroESP32-PCB/README.md

 </div>

 ---
+> IMPORTANT: 🛑
+> AFTER TESTING, THESE BOARDS DO NOT WORK.
+PLEASE WAIT FOR AN UPDATE BEFORE PURCHASING.
+THANK YOU.

 > IMPORTANT: ⚠️
 > Each ESP32 Microcontroller variant has different pin row spacing.
 Please select the PCB that *__will__* fit your board without stress on the pins.